-We draw attention to Note 1 in the financial statements, which indicates that the Company incurred a net loss during the year ended June 30, 2020 and, as of that date, the Company had a working capital deficiency.
+We draw attention to Note 1 in the financial statements, which indicates that the Company has accumulated operating losses and a working capital deficiency.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.